hedyhli/outline.nvim/README.md

 Some may find this unhelpful, but one may argue that elements in each row of the outline becomes more readable this way, hence this is an option.

+This feature is newly added in this fork, and is currently experimental (may be unstable).

 <!-- panvimdoc-ignore-start -->